|Empty Weight:||25,000 lbs.|

 While when first introduced, pilots were cool to the plane due to its perceived low level of performance and appearance, it has become a mainstay of the USAF and is scheduled to be in service until 2028 and possibly later.

-Please contact if you have any information or comments on, or recollections of the Fairchild Republic A-10.
+Email if you have any information or comments on the Fairchild Republic A-10.